 - The shipment involves a party designated on the BIS Unverified List, which is available at http://www.bis.doc.gov/index.php/policy-guidance/lists-of-parties-of-concern/unverified-list.

-Note: With the exception of the Crimea region of Ukraine, the countries in 524.21b and c are those identified in Country Group E:1 in the Export Administration Regulations, 15 CFR Part 740, Supplement No. 1.
+Note: The countries in 524.21b and c are those identified in Country Groups E:1 and E:2 in the Export Administration Regulations, 15 CFR Part 740, Supplement No. 1.

 To file electronic export information through the U.S. Census Bureau’s Automated Export System or AESDirect Web site and obtain an ITN, customers should use the following steps:

 - Go to http://aesdirect.census.gov.

 - Register for an AESDirect account or log into your existing account.